Canadian Forts

 ¤ Quidi Vidi Battery (Provincial Historic Site)

-Located to the north of Signal Hill.
+Located to the north of Signal Hill, at the entrance to Quidi Vidi Gut.
 Originally built by the French, then captured by the British.
 It was abandoned, then rebuilt in 1779 by the British.
 Occupied by the French in 1780.
 Abandoned again in 1783.
 Some repairs made in 1791, and rebuilt in 1793.
 Abandoned a third time in 1805.
 Rebuilt again in 1811 with a guardhouse, powder magazine, and new guns.
 A skeleton crew remained here from 1814 to 1870.
 It was reconstructed in 1967 to its 1812 appearance.
 Admission fee.

-Another shore battery was located at Cuckhold's Cove in 1779.
+Another shore battery was located at nearby Cuckhold's Cove in 1779.

-Located near Flagstaff Hill, the American 8-inch guns at Signal Hill were relocated here, probably known as Battery San Juan, which was under direct command of Fort Pepperrell.
+Located near Flagstaff Hill, the two American 8-inch guns at Signal Hill were relocated here, and was probably known as Battery San Juan (?), which was under direct command of Fort Pepperrell.
 A fire-control observation post was also located here.
 The battery's magazine is still extant.
 In the 1950's this site became a radar installation (part of the PINETREE system), the ruins of which still remain.
-A U.S. Navy satellite communications center operated here from 1975 to 1982.
+A U.S. Navy satellite communications centre operated here from 1975 to 1982.
+See also 642 AC&W Radar Squadron from Wayne Setzer

 ¤ Middle Cove Battery